-Our management, with the participation of our principal executive officer and principal financial and accounting officer, evaluated the effectiveness of our disclosure controls and procedures at the end of the period covered by this Annual Report on Form 10-K. Based on that evaluation, our principal executive officer and principal financial and accounting officer have concluded that our disclosure controls and procedures were not effective at a reasonable assurance level as of December 31, 2022 due to the material weakness in our internal control over financial reporting described below.
+Our management, under the supervision and with the participation of our principal executive officer and principal financial and accounting officer, evaluated the effectiveness of our disclosure controls and procedures at the end of the period covered by this Annual Report on Form 10-K. Based upon this evaluation, our principal executive officer and principal financial and accounting officer concluded that as of the end of the period covered by this Report, the design and operation of our disclosure controls and procedures were effective at the reasonable assurance level as of December 31, 2023.